By: Team CS2103-F09-3 Since: Sep 2019 Licence: MIT

 3.1.1.
 Current Implementation

-The undo/redo mechanism is inpired by the undo/redo implementation in AddressBook 3 and is facilitated by VersionedModulePlanner
+The undo/redo mechanism is inpired by the undo/redo implementation in AddressBook 3 and is facilitated by VersionedModulePlanner.

 Additionally, it implements the following operations: